microbit-foundation/microbit-fs/docs/index.md

 This library can be used to add files with Python code (or any other content) into a MicroPython hex file, ready to be loaded into a micro:bit.

-The reverse process is also provided, being able to read the files encoded in the MicroPython filesystem from a hex file.
+The reverse process is also supported, being able to read the files encoded in the MicroPython filesystem from a hex file.

 As part of the micro:bit V2 release this library can also generate